mlcommons/ck/docs/mlperf-automation/tasks/tvm/README.md

 ## Check your Python version

-Check your python version
+Check your python version:
 ```bash
 python3 --version
 ```

-If it's < 3.7, install python via CK to be used in the virtual environment:
+If your Python version is < 3.6, we suggest you to install python via CK to be used in the virtual environment:
 ```bash
 ck install package --tags=compiler,python,src
 ```